Cyberes/automated-youtube-dl/README.md

 _Automated YouTube Archival._

-A wrapper for youtube-dl that is for keeping very large amounts of data from YouTube in sync.
+A wrapper for youtube-dl used for keeping very large amounts of data from YouTube in sync.
 It's designed to be simple and easy to use.

 I have a single, very large playlist that I add any videos I like to.
 On my NAS is a service uses this program to download new videos (see [Example systemd Service.md]).